OberstKrueger/www-oberstkrueger-com/appendices/books-i-have-read/index.md

 - Stephenson, Neal - Snow Crash
 - Sweigart, Al - Automate the Boring Stuff with Python: Practical Programming for Total Beginners
 - Taylor, Dave & Perry, Brandon - Wicked Cool Shell Scripts: 101 Scripts for Linux, OS X, and UNIX Systems
+- Thompson, Hunter S. - Fear and Loathing in Las Vegas: A Savage Journey to the Heart of the American Dream
 - Tolkien, J.R.R. - The Hobbit
 - Tolkien, J.R.R. - The Lord of the Rings
 - Tolkien, J.R.R. - The Silmarillion
+- Twain, Mark - Adventures of Huckleberry Finn
+- Twain, Mark - The Adventures of Tom Sawyer
 - Weber, Imogen Lloyd - The Intelligent Conversationalist
 - Williams, Terry - The Cocaine Kids: The Inside Story Of A Teenage Drug Ring
 - Wohlsen, Marcus - Biopunk: DIY Scientists Hack the Software of Life